Understanding About Spanning Tree Protocol

 • Remote Workforce & BYOD: Secure access from anywhere with device-posture checks.

-• Modern App Patterns: Works seamlessly with APIs, microservices, and service-mesh designs.
+• Modern App Patterns: Works with APIs, microservices, and service-mesh designs.

 • SASE/SSE Alignment: Integrates with SWG, CASB, and DLP to simplify edge security.